NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/RAG Workshop on OKE.md

 kubectl logs -n rag rag-nim-llm-0 --tail=20
 ```

-The LLM downloads a ~100GB model.
+The LLM downloads a ~100 GB model.
 This can take 10-15 minutes depending on network speed.

 ### NGC Authentication Errors (ImagePullBackOff)